COVID-19 Information

 At the University of New Haven, the health and safety of all members of our community remain our top priority.
 This website provides updated information about our ongoing efforts to prevent the spread of COVID-19.

-This information was last updated July 26, 2022.
+This information was last updated June 18, 2024.

 Information Subject to Change

 All information on this page is subject to change.
-The University continues to meet regularly to monitor COVID-19 cases globally, locally, and within the Charger community.
+The University continues to monitor COVID-19 cases globally, locally, and within the Charger community.
 If the analysis of current data suggests it is appropriate or if local, state or federal guidance changes, the University may recommend changes to our public health behaviors, and campus access policies to maintain a safe environment for students, faculty, staff, and guests.
 Updates will be communicated in a timely manner.

 COVID-19 Vaccination

+COVID-19 vaccination is not required and exemptions will no longer be required.
 We continue to strongly encourage members of our University community to get vaccinated and to receive booster doses, when they are eligible, and to continue to support the health and safety of the University community.
-Proof of vaccination may be submitted, along with other Health Services forms, through CoVerified.

 Students should note that some off-campus clinical sites may have vaccination requirements and/or COVID mitigation procedures in place that students must adhere to.
 Students participating in these programs should consult with their program or site coordinator regarding compliance with those policies and procedures.